QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 Convexity of $C$ then implies that $V^u < V$.

-After we have also used e the first equation of {eq}`eq:hugo8`, it follows that in order to provide  the proper incentives, the consumption of the unemployed worker must decrease as the duration of the unemployment spell lengthens.
+After we have also used  the first equation of {eq}`eq:hugo8`, it follows that in order to provide  the proper incentives, the consumption of the unemployed worker must decrease as the duration of the unemployment spell lengthens.